finos/FDC3/docs/api/spec.md

 #### App Channels

-App channels are topics dynamically created by applications connected via FDC3.
+App Channels are topics dynamically created by applications connected via FDC3.
 For example, an app may create a channel to broadcast to others data or status specific to that app.

-To get (or create) a channel reference, then interact with it
+To get (or create) a channel reference, then interact with it:

 ```js
 const appChannel = await fdc3.getOrCreateChannel('my_custom_channel');